alastria/alastria-node-quorum/README.md

 There are 2 main steps to set up an Alatria Node:

-**1. Installation & configuration:** Follow the Docker installation steps and your node will be ready.
+**1. Installation & configuration:** Follow the Docker installation steps and your node will be ready to be permissioned.

-**2. Getting permissioned:** In order to use Alastria Network, your node must be previously accepted.
+**2. Getting permissioned:** In order to use Alastria Network, your node must be previously accepted, after filling the form.

+If a member wants to remove a node from the network, please send us a **removal request** using the same [electronic form](https://forms.gle/UCnATiaJ4LPdGjP97).

 ---

-# 1) Installation & configuration:
+# 1) Installation:

 The following process explain the installation for a Regular (also called _general_) nodes: